The Land Of Gods

-The Artery waded through the shallow waters, the angels climbed higher to avoid the rising waters.
-As he stood before the walkway the angels all jumped off and started running through the town.
+The Artery waded through the shallow waters, and the angels climbed higher to avoid the rising waters.
+As he stood before the walkway, the angels all jumped off and started running through the town.

 “Comfy, like being up high.
 Besides, you make bugs.”

-Ahlia directed the Plague artery through Daizosea until they reached the centre where a colossal statue stood of Ill’akese and Ma.
+Ahlia directed the Plague artery through Daizosea until they reached the ,center where a colossal statue stood of Ill’akese and Ma.
 Voke during their wedding ceremony.

 “To Ma.
-Voke, she will tell you plan.”
+Voke, she will tell you the plan.”

-The Plague Artery gave an unimpressed look to Ahlia, he then marched forward under the dense drooping branches.
-Inside was a woman’s form, with wings of an Atlas Moth.
-Behind her Ill’akese was stirring a large cauldron, filling it with fistfuls of dried grasses.
+The Plague Artery gave an unimpressed look to Ahlia; he then marched forward under the dense, drooping branches.
+Inside was a woman’s form, with the wings of an Atlas Moth.
+Behind her, Ill’akese was stirring a large cauldron, filling it with fistfuls of dried grasses.

 “He makes bugs, plagued ones.”